devyanshi-t/ML/Random _Forest _Regression/Readme.md

 <img src="./1.png"></br>

-Since the model predicts the salary to be 15000 means employee was  not honest.
+Since the model predicts the salary to be  160333means employee was honest.